 Eminent Domain, or land condemnation, refers to the power of the government to involuntarily take private property from a person and convert it into public use.
-The basis of the government’s eminent domain power stems from the takings clause of the 5th Amendment of the United States Constitution which states in part that “private property shall [not be] taken for public use, without just compensation.”
-In a nutshell, the government cannot take the private property of a client without paying the fair value of the property to be taken.
+The basis of the government’s eminent domain power stems from the takings clause of the 5th Amendment of the United States Constitution, which states in part that “private property shall [not be] taken for public use, without just compensation.”
+In a nutshell, the government cannot take a client’s private property without paying the property’s fair value.

 What is Eminent Domain?

 When you receive notice that the government wants to take your land, you may feel intimidated and pressured to accept the government’s contentions regarding their need for and value of your land.
-Remember, that you are not required to accept the government’s offer, you still have a choice.
+Remember that you are not required to accept the government’s offer.

-You also may have questions about the condemnation process and that is where an eminent domain attorney comes in to help.
-There are a few common questions we often receive from individuals who receive notice that the government intends to take their land.
+You also may have questions about the condemnation process, and that is where an eminent domain attorney comes in to help.
+There are two common questions we often receive from individuals who receive notice that the government intends to take their land.

 Claiming Private Property with Eminent Domain

 The first question we often get is, “Can I refuse to sell my land to the government?”
-Unfortunately, the answer is often “no.” The government only has to show that the taking is for “public use” and that the taking is “necessary.”
-So, if the government wants to expand a two-lane highway into a four-lane highway, the government would be allowed to take all or part of your property required to expand the road.
+Unfortunately, the answer is often “no.” The government must only show that the taking is for “public use” and is “necessary.”
+So, if the government wants to expand a two-lane highway into a four-lane highway, the government would be allowed to take all or part of the property required to expand the road.
 However, there is a caveat.
-The government may only take the portion of your property that is required for the project.
-For example, if the government only needs twenty feet of a 10-acre parcel to widen a road and move the related utility lines, the government would only be allowed to take twenty feet of your land and no more.
+The government may only take the portion of your property required for the project.
+For example, if the government only needs twenty feet of a 10-acre parcel to widen a road and move the related utility lines, the government would only be allowed to take twenty feet of your land.

 How is “Just Compensation” Determined for Private Property?

-The second question that we often receive is, “The government just offered me ______, is that a fair value for my land?”
-The answer to that question is the most litigated issue in an eminent domain process and is heavily dependent on each client’s situation.
-By law, the government should consider the value of your property, not just as it is now, but also as the highest and best usage of your property.
-The government may offer a value for your land that appears fair on its face but is actually much lower than what is “just compensation” under the law.
-Be wary of accepting what the government tells you at face value.
+The second question we often receive is, “The government just offered me ______, is that a fair value for my land?”
+The answer to that question is the most litigated issue in an eminent domain process and heavily depends on each client’s situation.
+By law, the government should consider the value of your property, not just as it is now but also as the highest and best usage of your property.
+The government may offer a value for your land that appears fair on its face but is much lower than what is “just compensation” under the law.

 What to do if I Recieve a Notice of Eminent Domain?